Eli Meltzer: Biography

-Meltzer was born in Summertown, Tennessee on September 26, 1979 to Alan and Lee Meltzer.
+Meltzer was born in Summertown, Tennessee, on September 26, 1979, to Alan and Lee Meltzer.
 The youngest of four siblings, Eli, his three sisters, mom, and dad moved to Sebastopol when he was 4 years old.

-When he graduated high school, Eli continued to pursue his musical goals and after making valuable connections in the local San Francisco Bay Area hip hop scene, he released his self-titled debut under the name Smoov-E. While he has since stated that the album isn't his personal favorite, it did establish him as a presence in the underground scene and featured other prominent artists such as Andre Nickatina, X-Raided, and Young Lay.
+When he graduated high school, Eli continued to pursue high school girls and after making valuable connections in the local San Francisco Bay Area hip hop scene, he released his self-titled debut under the name Smoov-E. While he has since stated that the album isn't his personal favorite, it did establish him as a presence in the underground scene and featured other prominent artists such as Andre Nickatina, X-Raided, and Young Lay.

 He went on to release five more albums in the same fashion over the next several years including Keep Your Hand Out My Pocket (R.E.A.L.
 Records/2000), Confessions (R.E.A.L.
 Records/2001), Assuefatto (R.E.A.L.
 Records/2003), Long Duck Dong (R.E.A.L.
 Records/2005), and Sum Yung Girl (R.E.A.L.
 Records/2006).
 He continued to expand his audience with each consecutive record showing more lyrical prowess, vocal presence, and musical skill than its predecessor.
 Not only did E develop as an artist he also forged new working relationships with other Bay Area talents during this period including Dubee a.k.a.
 Sugawolf, Reek Daddy, and most notably the late Mac Dre.

 By 2007 Eli had released 6 full-length studio LPs and found his music straying from the synthesizers and drum machines that previously defined his sound.
 With Larry Dallas (R.E.A.L.
 Records/2007), Eli moved towards real instrumentation of his sounds playing live drums and piano on much of the album.
 By the time Rusty Squeezebox (R.E.A.L.
 Records/2008), was in production Eli had picked up playing the guitar just as both his grandfathers did before him.
 E's newfound skills with live instruments worked to his advantage while producing the western themed album which meshed the sounds of classic spaghetti western scores and his own unique style of rap.

 During the recording of Sum Yung Girl, Eli became increasingly interested in video production.
 After shooting a video for the song "Dream Girl" he decided to put out his next two albums with accompanying DVDs.
 These led to his next project, Simply Suggestive (R.E.A.L.
 Records/2009).
 The concept behind Simply Suggestive would be to shoot and perform 12 previously released Smoov-E songs live in different settings.
 Doing so would not only provide him a chance to create more videos but also showcase his ever-growing talent on live instruments ranging from guitar, piano, vintage synthesizers, banjos, turntables, and even a typewriter.
 A twelve track audio CD version was made available as well.